MINOCYCLINE HYDROCHLORIDE- minocycline hydrochloride tablet, extended release

 What are minocycline hydrochloride extended-release tablets?

-Minocycline hydrochloride extended-release tablets are a tetracycline-class drug.
-Minocycline hydrochloride extended-release tablets are prescription medicine used to treat pimples and red bumps (non-nodular inflammatory lesions) that happen with moderate to severe acne vulgaris in people 12 years and older.
-Minocycline hydrochloride extended-release tablets are not effective for acne that is not red-looking (this means acne that is not inflammatory).
+Minocycline hydrochloride extended-release tablets are a prescription medicine used to treat pimples and red bumps (non-nodular inflammatory lesions) that happen with moderate to severe acne vulgaris in people 12 years of age and older.
+Minocycline hydrochloride extended-release tablets are not effective for acne that is not red-looking (not-inflammatory acne).

 Who should not take minocycline hydrochloride extended-release tablets?

-Do not take minocycline hydrochloride extended-release tablets if you are allergic to tetracycline-class drugs.
-Ask your doctor or pharmacist for a list of these medicines if you are not sure.
+Do not take minocycline hydrochloride extended-release tablets if you are allergic to any tetracycline medicines.
+Ask your healthcare provider or pharmacist for a list of these medicines if you are not sure.

-Before you take minocycline hydrochloride extended-release tablets, tell your doctor if you:
+Before taking minocycline hydrochloride extended-release tablets, tell your healthcare provider about all of your medical conditions, including if you:

-Tell your doctor about all the other medicines you take including prescription and nonprescription medicines, vitamins and herbal supplements.
-Minocycline hydrochloride extended-release tablets may affect the way other medicines work, and other medicines may affect how minocycline hydrochloride extended-release tablets works.
+Minocycline hydrochloride extended-release tablets and other medicines may affect each other and can cause serious side effects.
+Minocycline may affect the way other medicines work, and other medicines may affect how Minocycline hydrochloride extended-release tablets works.

-Ask your doctor or pharmacist if you are not sure if your medicine is one that is listed above.
+Ask your healthcare provider or pharmacist if you are not sure if your medicine is one that is listed above.
 Know the medicines you take.
-Keep a list of them to show your doctor and pharmacist.
+Keep a list of them to show your healthcare provider and pharmacist.

 How should I take minocycline hydrochloride extended-release tablets?